Music To Flame Lilies

 I realize I’ve slowly started believing the village’s horror stories.

 Megha Rao is a confessional poet and a surrealist artist.
 Her two fiction titles, It Will Always Be You and A Crazy Kind of Love, were published by Penguin Random House India in 2015 and 2016.
 Megha is a Post Graduate in English Literature from the University of Nottingham, UK.
-When she’s not cafe hopping in Mumbai with a bunch of Sylvia Plath poems or Friday Kahlo biographies in her bag, she’s curled up on her grandfather’s easy chair, her cats on her lap, back home in Trivandrum, Kerala.
+When she’s not cafe hopping in Mumbai with a bunch of Sylvia Plath poems or Frieda Kahlo biographies in her bag, she’s curled up on her grandfather’s easy chair, her cats on her lap, back home in Trivandrum, Kerala.

 Excerpted with permission from Music To Flame Lilies, Megha Rao, Tara India Research Press, available online and at your nearest bookstore.